Angelique Kerber: Playing style

-Kerber is a defensive baseliner, who has been noted for her speed, agility, athleticism, and footwork.
+Kerber is a defensive baseliner who has been noted for her speed, agility, athleticism, and footwork.
 She is known for her counterpunching style of play, extending rallies to attempt to draw an error out of more aggressive players, and to be able to hit low-risk winners with ease.

 Kerber has powerful groundstrokes, allowing her to hit winners from frequently defensive positions.
 Her forehand is widely considered her most dangerous weapon, with her being able to hit powerful shots with disguise and speed; she is capable of hitting extreme angles with her forehand, which is responsible for many of the winners she accumulates on the court.
 Her forehand is hit with a short backswing, allowing her to flatten out her forehand, and generate considerable power.
 Her best shot is her forehand down-the-line.
 Kerber is known for hitting her backhand whilst squatting, allowing her to generate considerable power and to create sharp angles on the court; she typically utilises her backhand for defensive purposes, however.
 Her serve is considered her major weakness, rarely serving aces and hitting, on average, fewer service winners than many of her fellow players, with her first serve speed typically peaking at just 104 mph.
 Her second serve is a particular weakness, and is highly susceptible to attack, meaning that she rarely wins more than 50 percent of second serve points.

-Despite her weaknesses on serve, Kerber is proficient at defending her serve with her outstanding athleticism.
-Kerber, however, is one of the best returners on the WTA Tour, ranking consistently in the top 50 players based on percentage of return points won.
-Kerber experiences her greatest success when she plays with an aggressive mindset, despite her defensive playing style; her occasional slumps in form can be attributed to an over-reliance upon her defensive skills, and an unwillingness to play points aggressively.
-Kerber's favourite surface is grass, as the fast pace and low bounce afforded on grass courts suits her flat-hitting playing style, although she has had success on hard courts, as well.
+Despite her weaknesses on serve, Kerber is proficient at defending her serve.
+Kerber ranks consistently in the top 50 players based on percentage of return points won.
+Kerber experiences her greatest success when she plays with an aggressive mindset, despite her defensive playing style.
+Her favourite surface is grass, although she has had success on hard courts as well.